Venezuela's Chavez calls home to squash death rumors

 Since leaving for Cuba on April 14 to undergo radiation treatment for an undisclosed cancer, Chavez had only addressed Venezuelans by short messages on Twitter to cheer supporters and hail the advances of his socialist “revolution.”

-In the absence of photos or video footage from the tightly controlled island, Chavez’s unusually long silence had stirred speculation about his health and doubts over his condition as he campaigns for re-election in an October 7 vote.
+His unusually long silence stirred speculation about his health and raised doubts about his political future as he campaigns for re-election in an October 7 vote.

 Chavez said the cancer therapy was “hard” and he needed to rest, but that he was recovering and planned to return to Caracas on Thursday - although he would need another radiation session.